-The Blackberry Torch 9800 was released in the summer of 2010 and represented a new twist in the strategy from Blackberry.
+Blackberry Torch 9800 Review: The Blackberry Torch 9800 was released in the summer of 2010.
+This represented a new twist in the strategy from Blackberry.
 The Torch was a new family of phones altogether and was a response to the growing army of smartphones which was eating into the Blackberry popularity at the time.

-Once of the major advantages of smartphones over the Blackberry phones was the touch screen, which made navigation much simpler.
+Once of the major advantages of smartphones over the Blackberry phones was the touch screen.
+This made navigation much simpler.
 Whilst Blackberry did make some touch-screen phones in the Storm series, the Torch series was the first to fuse together the QWERTY keyboard and the ability to touch the screen.

-It may have been felt that the smaller, 2.5 inch displays usually seen in standard Blackberry phones would be too small to benefit properly from a touchscreen handset, so rather niftily the QWERTY keypad was recessed in a slide.
+It may have been felt that the smaller, 2.5 inch displays usually seen in standard Blackberry phones would be too small to benefit properly from a touchscreen handset.
+Rather niftily the QWERTY keypad was recessed in a slide.
 This allowed for a much bigger screen to be used, although at 3.2 inches in size this was still behind many smartphones.

 Unfortunately for RIM, this type of design was not long-lived.
-Whilst there was a direct sequel the next year (the Blackberry Torch 9810), the slide style died out and many phones featuring the keypad simply added the touch function to their screens.
+Whilst there was a direct sequel the next year (the Blackberry Torch 9810), the slide style died out.
+Many phones featuring the keypad simply added the touch function to their screens.
 Even phones with larger screens such as the Blackberry Passport opted for this style.
 Subsequent Torch models also dropped the slide and keypad altogether.

 The phone retained the best of both worlds for users: the QWERTY keypad allowed messages to be composed easily, and the touchscreen allowed much greater usage, particularly with regard to the apps.